What’s happenin? Have you played some music today? I had a great session today with Jeremy. Meet with Bill in the morning.

 Our goal is informational and experiential musical integration.
-We are opening up to our own creativity by working with the materials of music, applying them in ways which fit our personal creative needs as musicians.
+We are opening up to our own creativity by working with the materials of music, applying them in ways which ‘make them us’.

 First, we get 2 basic skills set [figuring out melodies by ear & strumming songs].
-Then, we map chords and scales by key, to create a sonic palette for song playing and writing.
+Then, we map chords and scales by key, training & jamming, to create a sonic palette for song playing and writing.

 Be sure to add your email to the path update list.
 The updates include new lessons only, and not stand alone modules or pages.